 The heat of August comes with its own soundtrack.
 The buzz of cicadas, a blue jay’s call, and the skittering of drying winds that swirl the leaves and dust into a small storm.
 If we are lucky the excessive heat brings thunder and cooling rains, allowing gardeners to push the reset button and take a break.
 Always hopeful, but never counted on.
 There is a lull in the garden this time of year.
 Weed season has passed and it seems too hot to head outdoors for hard work.

 So, can you plant in August and is it a good idea?

 The short answer is YES, You can definitely plant in August.

-This is definitely a yes and no kind of question.
+This is definitely a yes.
 It is always a good idea to plant (native species)...
 IF you also have time to water.
 I generally slow things down this time of year (though I still manage to install my share of new plants) and make sure that what I did plant earlier in the season is all set.
-Soaking them once or twice a week, fertilizing if necessary, and checking new plantings regularly to reposition if a squirrel was busy rummaging around (oh, the squirrels).
+Soaking them once or twice a week and checking new plantings regularly to reposition if a squirrel was busy rummaging around (oh, the squirrels).

 If you are planting now, you can follow some guidelines to help make things go smoothly.